How To Run Meta Health & Wellness Ads Without Getting Restricted

 • Compliant Data Signals.

-How to Make Meta Health & Wellness Compliant Ads that don't Flag Policy Violation?
+How to Make Meta Health & Wellness-Compliant Ads that Don't Flag Policy Violations?

 With the Andromeda update, your creative is a strong targeting signal, and there's a way to reach out to your target audience without violating Meta's health & wellness policy.